AssTractionHero/cytube/docs/cytube-3-user-guide.md

     Control name | Description
     -------------|------------
-Search for a video: | Search for a video title in the channel library or on YouTube.
+Search for a video | Search for a video title in the channel library or on YouTube.
-Add from URL: | Paste a supported media link and add it to the playlist.
+Add from URL | Paste a supported media link and add it to the playlist.
-Embed a custom frame: | Embed an `<iframe>` or `<object>` tag for media that is not officially supported.
+Embed a custom frame | Embed an `<iframe>` or `<object>` tag for media that is not officially supported.
-Manage playlists: | Save and load playlists from your user account.
+Manage playlists | Save and load playlists from your user account.
 Playlists are attached to your username, and not to the channel name.
-Clear playlist: | Remove all videos from the playlist.
+Clear playlist | Remove all videos from the playlist.
-Shuffle playlist: | Randomize the order of the playlist and start playing from the top.
+Shuffle playlist | Randomize the order of the playlist and start playing from the top.
-Lock / Unlock playlist: | Toggle the locked status of the playlist.
+Lock / Unlock playlist | Toggle the locked status of the playlist.
 Unlocked state is useful for allowing non-moderators to add videos to the playlist.
 Exact open / locked permissions can be configured under the [Channel Settings](#wiki-edit--permissions) permissions editor.

 On the right are video controls:

     Control name | Description
     -------------|------------
-Reload the video player: | Remove the current video and load it again.
+Reload the video player | Remove the current video and load it again.
 (Useful for dealing with playback issues.)
-Retrieve playlist links: | Get a comma-separated list of all the videos in the playlist.
+Retrieve playlist links | Get a comma-separated list of all the videos in the playlist.
-Voteskip: | Vote to skip the currently playing video.
+Voteskip | Vote to skip the currently playing video.
 If enough votes are counted, the next item in the playlist will immediately begin playing.

 The **Retrieve playlist links** button will not function if you do not have the proper permission to use it.
 The **Voteskip** button will not function if Voteskip is disabled for the channel.